 If you’re ready to level up your hiring, try the WHO method.
 It’s a way to build a stronger, happier team and make your hiring process smoother.

-The WHO method isn’t just about asking the right questions—it’s about structuring the entire hiring process for better outcomes.
-But let’s be real: even with the best interview framework, scheduling and conducting multiple rounds of live interviews is time-consuming.
-That’s where small business recruiting software comes in.
-Try Truffle for free today.
-Book a call now here.
+The WHO method isn't just about asking the right questions—it's about structuring the entire hiring process for better outcomes.
+But let's be real: even with the best interview framework, you still need to screen every applicant to find who's worth interviewing—and that's where most hiring managers get stuck.